mandober/rust-debrief/appendix/terminology.md

 ## Newtype
 A tuple structure with a single unnamed field.
 Used to create type wrappers.
 For example: `struct Meter(i32)`.

+## Nominal Types
+Types that can be referred using a path directly.
+Specifically enum, struct, union and trait object.

 ## Opaque data type
 An opaque data type is a data type whose concrete data structure is not defined in an interface.
 This enforces information hiding, since its values can only be manipulated by calling subroutines.
 Typical examples of opaque data types include handles for miscellaneous resources.